Faster truncated integer multiplication: The low product

 \begin{prop}[Approximating $\beta^*$] Given as input $F \in 2^e \RR_p[X]/(X^N - 1)$, we may compute $G \in 2^{e+1} \RR_p[X]/A(X)$ such that

-in $O(N \Mint(p))$ bit operations, assuming that $p = O(b)$. \end{prop} \begin{proof} The proof is identical to that of Proposition~\ref{prop:approx-alpha}, except that the reductions modulo $A(X)$ lead to slightly more complicated formulas.
+in $O(N \Mint(p))$ bit operations, assuming that $p = O(b)$. \end{prop} \begin{proof} Taking $\lambda \coloneqq \lceil p/(b-1) \rceil$, the proof proceeds along similar lines to that of Proposition~\ref{prop:approx-alpha}, replacing the use of Lemma~\ref{lem:alpha-series} by Lemma~\ref{lem:beta-series}.
+The main difference is that the reductions modulo $A(X)$ lead to slightly more complicated formulas.
 For example, we have

 The terms with the minus signs are those arising from the $2^{-b} X$ term in $A(X)$.
 Overall, there are no more than $O(\lambda^2) = O(1)$ of these additional terms compared to the proof of Proposition~\ref{prop:approx-alpha}. \end{proof}